toastmasterjoe/contest-ballot-counter/Plugin.md

-Absolutely, Joseph — here is the **rewritten, expanded version** of the plugin skeleton **including full tally logic in PHP**, while keeping everything clean, modular, and production‑ready.
+The **expanded version** of the plugin skeleton **includes full tally logic in PHP**, while keeping everything clean, modular, and production‑ready.

-I’ll give you:
+This file contains you:

 1. **WordPress plugin skeleton (rewritten + tally logic added)**
-2. **Flutter app skeleton (unchanged except for clarity)**
-3. **Database migration SQL (unchanged)**

-Everything is structured so you can drop it into a real project and start building immediately.

 ---